Siddharth-777/CORE/README.md

    ```bash
    uvicorn api_server:app --reload
    ```
-2. Send a POST request to `/hackrx/run`:
+2. Open `/hackrx/run` in a browser (GET) to see an example payload, or send a POST request to `/hackrx/run`:
    ```json
    {
        "documents": "<PDF-URL>",